inspetor/slate/source/includes/_exception.md

 ## AbstractException

-This exceptions are thrown when you you provide a date not in unix format to a timestamp property
+This exception is thrown when you provide a non-Unix-formatted datetime as a timestamp property in a model

 ### Types